|Receive quarterly e-newsletters about the COPD Learn More Breathe Better® campaign and lung research.|

 Seek emergency help if your usual medications aren’t working and:

-- You find that it is unusually hard to walk or talk (such as difficulty completing a sentence).
+- It is unusually hard to walk or talk (such as difficulty completing a sentence).

 - Your heart is beating very fast or irregularly.

-- Your lips or fingernails are gray or blue.
+- Your lips or fingernails become gray or blue.